rupKalita18/commentWidget/README.md

 #getting started with comment Widget

-1. clone the repo and add it to the components folder.
+1. clone the repo, run `npm install` and add it to the components folder.
 2. You can delete or rename the app.js as per your need as the main component here is comment Widget.
 3. the `comment.jsx` component handles the nested comment and threaded reply :